ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/_index.md

     - Use the PyTorch profiler to analyze the execution time of the model

 prerequisites:
-    - An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider, an on-prem ises Arm server
+    - An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider or an on-premise Arm server.

 author_primary: Pareena Verma